-Good feng shui can be easy to create in many bedrooms, but not in all.
+Good feng shui can be easy to create in many bedrooms but not in all.
 On the surface level, once you master the basic feng shui tips, you can create and keep good energy in any space, including your bedroom.
-Applying the basic feng shui guidelines will always make a difference for your bedroom—from allowing fresh air and natural light in to finding the best feng shui positioning for your bed.
+Applying the basic feng shui guidelines will always make a difference for your bedroom—from allowing fresh air and natural light to finding the best feng shui positioning for your bed.

 The next level in creating good bedroom feng shui is to look at the positioning of your bedroom within your floor plan.
 This will help you see if there are any potential feng shui concerns, such as a bedroom above the kitchen oven, or a bedroom above the garage.
 Most of these concerns can be addressed with proper feng shui tips.
 Then there is a deeper feng shui level, the level of the feng shui energy map, called bagua, of your whole home.
 Some bagua area bedrooms are easier to create good feng shui than others, and it all depends on the requirements of the five feng shui elements.

-In case of an East facing bedroom—more precisely an East bagua area bedroom—there can be a bit of a conflict between the energies needed in this specific bagua area of the house and the best bedroom feng shui decor in general.
-So how do you decorate an East bagua area bedroom for good feng shui?
+In case of an East-facing bedroom—more precisely an East bagua-area bedroom—there can be a bit of a conflict between the energies needed in this specific bagua area of the house and the best bedroom feng shui decor in general.
+So how do you decorate an East bagua-area bedroom for good feng shui?
 To answer this question, it is important to know the needs of the feng shui element of this bagua area.

-An East facing bedroom is right in the middle of this spectrum—even though the wood element needed there is not good feng shui for the bedroom, you still have two elements to play with, meaning you have more choices to look at.
+An East-facing bedroom is right in the middle of this spectrum.
+Even though the wood element needed there is not good feng shui for the bedroom, you still have two elements to play with, meaning you have more choices to look at.
 However, here's the catch.
-Even though it looks like you have two more elements to draw color inspirations from—the element of earth and the element of water, you need to know that the element of water is bad feng shui for the bedroom.
+Even though it looks like you have two more elements to draw color inspirations from—the element of earth and the element of water—you need to know that the element of water is bad feng shui for the bedroom.

-Now that you have all this deeper feng shui information, here are the five main tips for good feng shui in your East area bedroom.
+Now that you have all this deeper feng shui information, here are the five main tips for good feng shui in your East-area bedroom.

-- Avoid a strong presence of the wood element in your East area bedroom.
-This means limit the presence of colors green and brown (the colors of the wood element), as well as images or art with lush green landscapes, many trees, etc.
+- Avoid a strong presence of the wood element.
+This means to limit the presence of colors green and brown as well as images or art with lush green landscapes, many trees, etc.

-- Limit colors blue and black in your bedroom.
+- Limit the colors blue and black in your bedroom.
 Even though the East bagua area loves the element of water represented by these colors, a strong water element is considered to bring the energy of sorrow into the bedroom, so be mindful and avoid decorating your bedroom with these colors.
-The same applies to big mirrors (which are not good feng shui for the bedroom anyway!), as mirrors represent the element of water in feng shui.
+The same applies to big mirrors (which are not good feng shui for the bedroom anyway!) as mirrors represent the element of water in feng shui.

-- Focus on decorating your East bagua area bedroom with the Earth element feng shui colors.
+- Focus on decorating your East bagua-area bedroom with the Earth element feng shui colors.
 This will bring good energy into your bedroom because Earth element colors are considered best feng shui for any bedroom, as well as because the Earth element supports the wood element, the governing element of this bagua area.

 - The same principle applies to decorating with the metal element colors.
-As metal cuts the wood in the destructive cycle of the elements, it is best to avoid a strong presence of colors gray and white, as well as specific decor items with metal finish or items made from metal.
+As metal cuts the wood in the destructive cycle of the elements, it is best to avoid a strong presence of colors gray and white, as well as specific decor items with a metal finish or items made from metal.
 Examples of decor items that represent the metal element are a table or a headboard made from iron, metal picture frames, etc.